emptist/gleam_yfinance/dev/PROXY_TEST_README.md

 - ✓ SUCCESS for successful requests
 - Status code (e.g., 200)
 - Response length in bytes
-- Whether the response contains expected content ("google" or "youtube")
+- Whether response contains Wikipedia content

 When tests fail, you will see:
 - ✗ FAILED